Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 ### To improve performance

 1. Set Steam Library setting to Low Bandwisth Mode and Low Performance Mode
-2. Disable Broadcasting
-3. Disable Remote Play, This is broken anyways.
+2. Disable Broadcasting, This is broken anyways.
-4. If you do use a skin, be careful, Some tax Steam's Interface.
+3. If you do use a skin, be careful, Some tax Steam's Interface.
-5. Launch with:
+4. Launch with:

 For Pinephone (A64): `BOX86_LOG=0 BOX64_LOG=0 steam +open steam://open/minigameslist 2> tee ~/steam.log`